 Our operations are subject to stringent laws and regulations governing the discharge of materials into the environment or otherwise relating to environmental protection, compliance, and occupational health and safety.
 Numerous federal, state, and local governmental agencies issue regulations that often require difficult and costly compliance measures that could carry substantial administrative, civil, and criminal penalties for non-compliance and may result in injunctive action.
 In certain circumstances, states have the option of adopting more stringent environmental standards and regulations than are implemented on the federal level.
 These laws and regulations may, for example, restrict the types, quantities and concentrations of various substances that can be stored, transported, disposed or released into the environment; limit or prohibit construction or drilling activities on certain lands lying within wilderness, wetlands, ecologically or seismically sensitive areas and other protected areas; or require action to prevent, control, or remediate pollution from current or former operations.
 Also, these laws and regulations often require permits, authorizations, or licenses that impose operational restrictions and reporting obligations.
 Moreover, it is not uncommon for neighboring landowners and other third parties to file claims for personal injury and property damage allegedly caused by the release of hazardous substances, hydrocarbons or other waste products into the environment.
 Changes in environmental, health and safety ("EHS") laws and regulations occur frequently, and any changes that result in more stringent and costly requirements could materially adversely affect our operations and financial position.
 For example, following political and administrative changes, it is possible that there may be greater environmental, health and safety restrictions, particularly with regards to hydraulic fracturing, permitting, and greenhouse gas ("GHG") emissions that may affect our operations.
-We have not experience
+We have not experienced any material adverse effect from compliance with current EHS requirements; however, we cannot guarantee this will always be the case.